ViDiC: Video Difference Captioning: ViDiC-1K

 \subsubsection{Annotation Pipeline}

-Our annotation pipeline employs a two-stage process that combines automated generation with expert validation to ensure data quality.
+Our annotation pipeline employs a two-stage process that combines automated generation with expert validation to ensure quality.

-\textbf{Stage 1: Automated Draft Generation.} For each video pair sample, we first utilize Qwen3-VL-plus~\citep{qwen3} to generate a detailed analytical description, focusing on the key differences and similarities between the videos.
-Subsequently, we use Gemini-2.5-Pro\citep{gemini2.5} to systematically process this analysis, treating it as ground truth for the video comparison, to create a draft checklist.
+\textbf{Stage 1: Automated Draft Generation.} This stage begins with the generation of comparative descriptions for video pairs.
+To mitigate single-model bias and diversify linguistic patterns, we distribute this description task across a pool of MLLMs: GPT-5~\citep{openai2025gpt5}, Gemini-2.5-Pro~\citep{gemini2.5}, Qwen3-VL-plus~\citep{qwen3}, InternVL-3.5-241B~\citep{internvl3.5}, and Doubao-Seed-1.8\citep{seed2025}.
+These models are explicitly prompted to prioritize high-level semantic discrepancies over low-level pixel artifacts.
+This constraint ensures that the generated descriptions capture meaningful content variations rather than technical imperfections.
+Subsequently, we employ a diverse set of models, including Gemini-2.5-Pro, GPT-5-mini~\citep{openai2025gpt5}, and DeepSeek-V3~\citep{deepseekv3}, to synthesize these insights into a unified and robust checklist.

 \textbf{Stage 2: Human Validation.} A team of six trained professional annotators meticulously refined the draft checklists.
 Each list was independently reviewed and corrected by two annotators based on unified criteria, targeting issues such as factual errors, logical contradictions, misclassifications, or excessive subjectivity.
+Crucially, the review scrutinized semantic validity, explicitly discarding items that were devoid of meaningful content or involved visual distinctions too subtle for humans to perceive.
 Any disagreements were resolved through a consensus-driven discussion mediated by a third senior annotator.
 This rigorous, multi-annotator protocol resulted in only 16.32\% of the initial model-generated items being retained verbatim; the remainder were either substantially revised or discarded entirely.
-This process ensures that every item in the final checklists is factually accurate, consistent, and precisely aligned with human judgment.
+This process ensures that every item in the final checklists is factually accurate, and precisely aligned with human judgment.